cwendorf/Sourcebook/Intro/apa-style/general.md

 ### Purpose of Results Sections

 The APA manual describes appropriate strategies for presenting statistical information.
 These guidelines were established to provide basic minimal standards and to provide some uniformity across studies.

-In general, your results section should effectively communicate the findings of the study.
+In general, your results section should effectively communicate the findings of the study by:

-- To provide context for the statistics that will follow, incorporate language about the variable(s) under study.
+- Providing context for the statistics that will follow by incorporating language about the variable(s);
-- To clarify what you did to analyze the results, identify the statistical procedures used.
+- Clarifying what you did to analyze the results by identifying the statistical procedures used; and
-- To highlight the implications of the analyses for the hypotheses, provide simple interpretations of the analyses.
+- Highlighting the implications for the hypotheses by providing simple interpretations of the analyses.

 ### Statistical Information to Include